Eloy Jiménez Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 13th in MLB.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 15th in the league.

-- The Blue Jays' 4.48 team ERA ranks 19th across all league pitching staffs.
+- The Blue Jays have a 4.37 team ERA that ranks 16th among all league pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (30 total, 1.4 per game).
+- The Blue Jays rank 22nd in baseball in home runs given up (30 total, 1.3 per game).

-- Bassitt (2-2) gets the starting nod for the Blue Jays in his fifth start of the season.
-He has a 5.40 ERA in 21 2/3 innings pitched, with 17 strikeouts.
+- Berrios (1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.

-- In his last appearance on Wednesday, the right-hander went 6 1/3 scoreless innings against the Houston Astros while surrendering three hits.
+- In his most recent time out on Thursday against the Houston Astros, the right-hander threw seven innings, giving up two earned runs while surrendering three hits.

-- The 34-year-old has put up a 5.40 ERA and 7.1 strikeouts per nine innings across four games this season, while allowing a batting average of .235 to opposing hitters.
+- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.